TinnedTuna/can-amat-exam/README.md

   2. There's only one question per page.
 I'll make a later version put 2 or 3 questions on one page.

-  3. There's no way to ask for a longer or shorter exam.
+  3. There's no way to change the output location.
 I'll add args in a later version.

-  4. There's no way to change the output location.
-I'll add args in a later version.

-  5. No page numbers.
+  4. No page numbers.
 It can be hard to tell if you've got all of the pages printed.
 I'll add page numbers in a later version.

-  6. It doesn't match the real exam question distribution!
+  5. It doesn't match the real exam question distribution!
 Yup.
 I might fix this in a later version, or give the option to "switch things up"

 ## FAQ